Bonjour, ma chère and mon cher! “It is with deepest pride and greatest pleasure that we welcome you” to Be Our Guest Restaurant in Magic Kingdom!

 So, yes, it is very cool to see (or, better yet, meet) The Beast!
 But it might be worth keeping in mind that a traditional Character Meal allows you the opportunity to meet and get your photos taken with several characters for a lesser cost than what you will pay at Be Our Guest Restaurant (with the exception being Cinderella’s Royal Table, which costs more).

-Only a few Character Meals are available at the moment.
-But as more continue to return, you might consider EPCOT’s Akershus Royal Banquet Hall in the Norway pavilion (especially if you have a Beauty and the Beast fan in your group) where Belle herself is often in attendance, along with other Princesses like Cinderella, Snow, White, and Ariel, to name a few!
+Only select Character Meals are available at the moment.
+But when more continue to return, you might consider EPCOT’s Akershus Royal Banquet Hall in the Norway pavilion (especially if you have a Beauty and the Beast fan in your group) where Belle herself is often in attendance, along with other Princesses like Cinderella, Snow, White, and Ariel, to name a few!

 We like to share our own reviews and input from our readers as a way to prepare those considering a meal at Be Our Guest Restaurant in the hopes that they’ll be able to make the best decision that provides the most value for their specific traveling group.